 Topics on which I have devised and led interactive workshops – both publicly and privately – include:

-- Trends that matter to organizations
+- Broad technology trends that matter to organizations and their employees

 - Business blogging and how to do it

 - The future of PR